Markus Gehring

-Markus Gehring is an international jurist in European and international trade law, and both fellow and director of studies in law at Hughes Hall at University of Cambridge.
+Markus Gehring is an international jurist specialised in European and international trade law, and both fellow and director of studies in law at Hughes Hall at University of Cambridge.
 He is also a senior fellow at the Centre for International Governance Innovation.

 Education

-Gehring completed his undergraduate legal studies at the Faculty of Law the University of Hamburg, a Masters in Law from Yale University, and a Master of Arts from University of Cambridge.
+Gehring completed his undergraduate legal studies at the Faculty of Law at the University of Hamburg and holds a Master of Laws from Yale University.
 Following a hiatus for teaching and writing, Gehring completed a Doctor of Juridical Science from Yale University.
+Gehring also holds a Master of Arts from the University of Cambridge conferred unto him pursuant to section B II 2 of the University's Statutes.

 Professional career

-Having begun his teaching career at University of Oxford, Gehring joined University of Cambridge in 2005 as a lecturer in European and international law, later becoming a tutor in sustainable development law in 2010, and eventually a lecturer and fellow in law at Hughes Hall, University of Cambridge.
-During this time he also served as the vice-dean of research, and Jean Monnet Research Chair (ad personam) in sustainable development law at the University of Ottawa Faculty of Law.
+Having begun his teaching career at University of Oxford, Gehring joined the University of Cambridge in 2005 as a lecturer in European and international law, later becoming a tutor in sustainable development law in 2010, and eventually a lecturer and fellow in law at Hughes Hall, University of Cambridge.
+During this time, he also served as the vice-dean of research and Jean Monnet Research Chair (ad personam) in sustainable development law at the University of Ottawa Faculty of Law.
 Gehring also serves as lecturer in European and international law in the Politics and International Studies (POLIS) department, a senior research associate at the Centre for Rising Powers, an associate for the Centre for Climate Mitigation Research (4CMR), and a founding fellow of the Centre for Environment, Energy and Natural Resources Governance (C-EENRG).

 In 2017, Gehring was appointed as the Sir Arthur Watts Senior Research Fellow in Public International Law with the British Institute of International and Comparative Law (BIICL).

 In addition to his academic work, Gehring is a member of the bar in Frankfurt/Main and Ontario, and formally Brussels.

 In the 2015 Cambridge City Council election, Gehring was elected as councillor for the Cambridge City Council, representing Newnham, Cambridgeshire.